bouyagas/Edtronics-2/README.md

  Welcome to Edtronics

  Edtronics is an education technology company.
-We specializes in designing and developing educational electronics, computer hardware/softwares and deliever online services for schools, students, teachers and parents
+We specialize in designing and developing educational electronics, computer hardware/softwares and deliever online services for schools, students, teachers and parents